 The Need for Parenting Shifts

-We must make adjustments in the way we parent to effectively relate to children as they grow and develop.
 Some parents grab ahold of certain ideas about what good parenting is and then they lack the flexibility necessary to be effective.
-They remember their parents being firm or allowing them to “learn from their own mistakes” and they want to duplicate the good results they experienced in their own homes growing up.
+They remember their parents being firm or allowing them to “learn from their own mistakes” and they want to duplicate the good results they experienced growing up.
 Others hated the way they were parented and want to create a model that’s completely different.
-Parenting is more than a philosophy.
-It’s a strategy and although one approach may work well at one stage, it may be necessary to modify or even abandon it at another .
+Parenting is more than a just philosophy, however.
+It’s a strategy and although one approach may work well at one stage, or with one child, it may be necessary to modify or even abandon that approach at some point and try something different.
 Kids change and the way that we work with them must change as well.

 Every Child Has a Heart

 The heart can be defined as the operating center of a person.
-It’s where we develop tendencies and our actions and words flow out of beliefs, desires, and emotions.
-Every child is different and a heart-based approach at any age means that parents take their good ideas and apply them appropriately to each individual child.
-And, just when you think you have some ideas that are working, a shift needs to take place in order to continue to move forward.
+Beliefs, desires, and emotions reside in the heart and lead a person to develop tendencies.
+One’s actions flow from what’s in the heart.
+Every child is different and a heart-based approach leads us to look deep into the motivations of the child and use tools designed specifically for that individual child.
+And, just when you think you have some ideas that are working, the child changes and a shift needs to take place in order to continue to move forward.

 For instance, when that tiny infant comes home from the hospital, the baby quickly becomes the focus of attention.
 The infant sets the schedule for feedings and for sleeping.
 Often both parents have to adapt their lives around one small child.
 However, as your baby begins to grow and develop, you change too.
 You no longer jump for every cry.
 You begin to set limits on a mobile child and determine a meal schedule for a toddler.
 Infancy requires that the parent give up an agenda and respond quickly to a baby’s needs.
 As the child gets older, a parenting shift takes place and the parent requires that a child wait more and fit into a schedule and learn to consider the needs of others.